'Misdirected' Airstrike By U.S.-Led Coalition Kills 18 Allied Fighters In Syria

 Central Command said the coalition extends its "deepest condolences" to members of the SDF and their families, adding that members of that force "have expressed a strong desire to remain focused on the fight against ISIS despite this tragic incident."

-The strike took place south of Tabqah, Central Command says.
+The strike took place south of Tabqa, Central Command says.
 That city is roughly 30 miles west of the ISIS stronghold of Raqqa.

-News of the errant strike comes three weeks after activist groups that monitor Syria said an "airstrike by U.S.-led coalition forces leveled a school west of Raqqa and killed at least 33 people," as NPR's Colin Dwyer reported on March 22.
+News of the errant strike comes three weeks after activist groups that monitor Syria said an "airstrike by U.S.-led coalition forces leveled a school west of Raqqa and killed at least 33 people," as NPR's Colin Dwyer reported at the time.

 Reports of that strike initially came from the group Raqqa is Being Slaughtered Silently and the the U.K.-based Syrian Observatory for Human Rights.
 In response, coalition forces said they routinely strike ISIS targets in the area and would review reports of civilian casualties.